TABLE OF CONTENTS

 Transactions with digital authentication

-Card networks and other parties involved in payment processing now offer authentication tools to reduce the level of risk associated with payments.
+Card networks and other parties involved in payment processing now offer authentication tools to reduce the risk level associated with payments.
 Their programs, such as Verified by Visa, make it more challenging for scammers to use stolen credit card numbers online.

 Just like there are high-risk products, there are also low-risk products.
 If you sell goods or services considered “safe,” your chances of fraud can be greatly reduced.
 Typically, goods and services that don’t have to comply with too much regulation are considered low-risk products.